This project has been handed off and is expected to ship by April 2026.

 How do admins evaluate requests and decide what to approve?

-Building on my UXR findings, I identified the core questions admins ask before making any approval decisions.
-Understanding this evaluation criteria allowed me to translate admin needs into direct design opportunities that would surface the right information at the right time.
+Building on my UXR findings, I identified two core questions that admins ask before making any approval decisions.
+Understanding this evaluation criteria allowed me to translate user needs into direct design opportunities that would simplify their decision-making process.

 WIREFRAMES